 Can I take a self-directed distance learning course?

-If you are in good standing you are permitted to take one or two courses by correspondence per term.
-First year students are not normally permitted to take a correspondence course.
+You are permitted to take one or two courses by correspondence per term.
 If a correspondence course puts you into overload during the fall and winter terms you will be required to pay additional tuition fees for the course.
 More information about correspondence courses is available on our self-directed distance learning page.

 This is my second year at Mount Allison and I have completed prerequisites for a course.
 Why can't I register?